Hard2bit

 What is antivirus

 Antivirus (AV) is software that detects and removes malware, viruses, trojans and potentially unwanted programs from endpoints.
-It implements signature analysis (comparison against a database of known malware) and heuristic/behavioral detection (analyzes suspicious patterns even if malware is unknown).
-However, traditional antivirus has critical limitations: it is reactive (detects what is already known), has false positive rates, and does not detect fileless attacks or sophisticated evasion techniques.
-Modern CISOs must complement AV with EDR (Endpoint Detection and Response) for visibility and incident response.
+It combines two main engines: signature analysis (matching against databases of known malware) and heuristic or behaviour-based detection, which looks for suspicious patterns even when the sample is not yet catalogued.
+Traditional antivirus has important limitations: it is fundamentally reactive, lives with false positives and does not reliably catch fileless attacks, polymorphic malware or advanced evasion techniques.
+For that reason, modern architectures pair it with EDR (Endpoint Detection and Response) to gain continuous visibility and real incident response capability.

 Why it matters